Truancy Case Manager, SEAMAAC

 Prepare comprehensive reports and attend court appearances to represent clients at Regional Truancy Court and Family Court.

-Lead office hours at school sites to provide early prevention services to students and families.
+Participate in Tier I Truancy Prevention Meetings at school sites to provide early intervention services to students and families.

-Accurately assess the strengths, supports, and requirements of the identified children, families and communities in which they live.
+Accurately assess the strengths, supports, and needs of the children, families and communities served.

 Maintain consistent communication through school visits and home visits with families.
 Ensure that schools are in compliance with services to students.
 Provide ongoing support to students as needed.

-Provide direct support as well as referrals to appropriate agencies for additional services to achieve goals.
+Provide direct support and referrals for additional services to achieve goals.
 Ensure that referrals are completed promptly and confirm that a linkage between the family and provider is secured.

 Accurately and comprehensively document all activities directly or indirectly related to the client in case files and multiple databases.